juliennonin/variational-gaussian-mixture/README.md

 Two Variational Bayesian Gaussian mixture models proposed in [1] and [2] are compared.
 Their graphical models are respectively shown below.
 ![graphical models](data/img/graphical_models.png)
-- The implementation for the first model [1], that treats the mixing coefficients as parameters, is still in progress.
-A first debugging draft is available in the Jupyter Notebook `viGMM_CB.ipynb`.
+- The implementation for the first model [1], is implemented through the class `VariationalGaussianMixture` in `src.viGMM_CB`.
 - The full Bayesian GMM model [2] is implemented in the class `VariationalGaussianMixture` in `src.viGMM_full`.
 ## Installation
 First clone the project